Max-109/Glance/README.md

         raise ValidationError(f"Unsupported mode: {mode!r}")
 ```

 This keeps strategy creation out of `Orchestrator`.
 It asks the factory for the correct strategy and then runs it.
+This fits better than a Singleton because the app does not need one shared global strategy.
+It needs separate strategy objects for different modes, with different agents, settings, and providers.

 #### File Reading And Writing